quark-engine/quark-engine/docs/source/quark_script.rst

     for inputWebUrl in result.behaviorOccurList:
         calledMethods = inputWebUrl.getMethodsInArgs()

-        if not any(method in calledMethods for method in VALIDATE_METHODS): print(f"CWE-20 is detected in: {inputWebUrl.methodCaller.fullName}")
+        if not any(method.methodName in VALIDATE_METHODS
+                for method in calledMethods):
+            print("CWE-20 is detected in method,"
+                f"{inputWebUrl.methodCaller.fullName}")

 Quark Rule: inputWebUrl.json